minprog/cs50x-1718-1819/info/10 Syllabus.md

 - take all tests, and
 - take a quiz.

-You are also expected to attend the lab sessions as required, and for each problem set, discuss your feedback with your tutor or mentor.
+You are also expected to attend the lab sessions as required, and for each module, discuss feedback with your mentor.

 ## Asking Questions